Hunter from Christchurch - a gardener in the making beside Ken's crop of broad beans. Photograph: Ken Rouse |

 I began growing broad beans because they are an easy bean to grow, especially in the cooler south.
 Peter was not at all enthusiastic about the beans.
 His childhood memories of them, like so many others, were of an unappetizing, greeny-grey bean with a bitter coat that was probably boiled for a good ten minutes.
 It was time to give this bean's culinary 'bad rap' a makeover.

-to the beans in the garden, the flower's peppery flavour goes well
+The orange or red nasturtium is more than a colourful companion to the beans in the garden, the flower's peppery flavour goes well with the beans in a salad. |

 I found the solution, thanks to cook and gardener Hugh Fearnley-Whittingstall of River Cottage fame, who introduced me to ways of preparing broad beans that look luscious and taste even better.
 And the true test of my success is that Peter now loves broad beans.